msolpera/forecasting_agro/README.md

-# 📈 Commodity Price Forecasting
+# Commodity Price Forecasting

-This project aims to forecast prices of key agricultural commodities — **soybeans, wheat, and beef** — using various time series modeling approaches.
+This project aims to forecast prices of key agricultural commodities — **Carne Vacuna, Soja y Trigo** — using various time series modeling approaches.
 It compares classical, statistical, machine learning, and deep learning models to determine the most accurate one.

 ---

-## 📁 Project Structure
+## Project Structure

 ```
 project/